Beijing Itinerary: See the City + Great Wall in 4 Days

 As the 8th most populated city on the planet, Beijing can be hectic, busy, and smoggy.
 Despite this, there are truly beautiful sights and unique experiences to be had.

 It is perhaps the one city that is most quintessentially “China”.
-What foreigners picture China to be, Beijing is.
+What visitors picture China to be, Beijing is.

 Some links in this post are affiliate links, meaning if you book or buy something through one of these, I may earn a small commission (at no additional cost to you!)